jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 Parsing the JSON Response
 -------------------------

-While SAX parsers provide an unfriendly interface to application developers, as a starting point for higher-level parsers they work very well (in fact, most XML DOM parsers are made in this way).
-The pre-existing project Clarinet is well tested, liberally licenced and compact, meeting the goals of this project perfectly.
+While SAX parsers provide an unappealing interface to application developers, as a starting point to handle low-level parsing in higher-level libraries they work very well (most XML DOM parsers are built in this way).
+The pre-existing project Clarinet is well tested, liberally licenced, and compact, meeting the goals of this project perfectly.
 In fact, the name of this project, Oboe.js, was chosen in tribute to the value delivered by Clarinet.